le-liang/MARLspectrumSharingV2X/README.md

   - Use of "Test" mode in "main_marl_train.py" is not recommended.

-Please send all questions/inquires to lliang@gatech.edu.
+Please send all questions/inquires to lliang@seu.edu.cn.

+I'm now a Professor in Southeast University (SEU), Nanjing, China.
+Please drop me an email if you're interested in working with me.
+Our research website: www.liang-seu.net